 She has contributed regularly to Popdust, Washington Square News, TV Guide Magazine, and TV Insider, and she is the Creator/Editor-in-Chief of The Rational Creature, a zine showcasing creative work by womxn.
 She is currently a columnist for No Contact.
-She has also worked in book publishing, interning with Grove Atlantic, W. W. Norton & Company, Liza Dawson Associates Literary Agency, and Lutyens & Rubinstein Literary Agency.
-Additionally, Rachel edits for Radish Fiction and does freelance transcription work.
+She has also worked in book publishing with Grove Atlantic, W. W. Norton & Company, Liza Dawson Associates Literary Agency, and Lutyens & Rubinstein Literary Agency, and freelance edits for Radish Fiction.

-Rachel holds an MFA in Writing with a concentration in Nonfiction from Columbia University School of the Arts, where she completed a memoir for her thesis project.
-During her time there, she was the Editor-in-Chief for Issue 58 of Columbia Journal printed in association with Ugly Duckling Presse.
-She also taught a CA/T Community Class (CCC) entitled, 'NSFW: How To Write Good Sex.'
+Rachel holds an MFA in Writing with a concentration in Nonfiction from Columbia University School of the Arts, where she was also the Editor-in-Chief for Issue 58 of Columbia Journal printed in association with Ugly Duckling Presse, and taught a CA/T Community Class (CCC) entitled, 'NSFW: How To Write Good Sex.'
 She is currently studying at the University of Oxford, Kellogg College for an MSt in Creative Writing.

 While earning her BA from New York University's Gallatin School of Individualized Study—where she concentrated in 'The Evolution of Female Sexual Narratives,' was a University Honors Scholar, and graduated summa cum laude—Rachel's screenplay, All These Things, was featured in the 2016 Tisch Open Arts Showcase, and in 2017, she was a recipient of the Dean's Award for Summer Research for her oral history project Island Life, which examines the female business community in Block Island, RI.
 She was also a speaker at the 2018 Senior Symposium, where she presented a talk on the influence of fear culture and the #MeToo movement on young women.